A study funded by Breast Cancer Now has identified a protein that affects the blood vessels in the lungs.

 ‘One of the main challenges for patients and clinicians is that it’s hard to predict, based on the diagnosis alone, which patients will develop secondary breast cancer.
 My team and I believe that research studying the patient alongside the disease, will help to identify the patients most at risk, as well as why they are most at risk,’ added Cristina.

-If you are concerned about breast cancer you can call our free Helpline on 0808 800 6000 or use our Ask Our Nurses email service.
+If you have any concerns about breast cancer, you can speak to our expert nurses on our free Helpline at 0808 800 6000 or by using our confidential Ask Our Nurses service.